turingtechPK/backend-hiring-test-2/README.md

 - Use typescript
 - Use NestJS or any other framework like loopback

+# How to run the code
+ - Make sure you have node Installed
+ - run the command 'npm i'
+ - run the command 'npm start' to start the project at port 3010
+ - Use the provided Postman Collection for testing
+ - That's All Folks! :)

 ## Code Submit
 Please organize, design, test and document your code as if it were going into production.
 Fork this repository and send us a pull request.
 We will review it and get back to you in order to talk about your code!